scottcsabo/infra-web-hugosite/content/beer/index.md

 ---
 I've been brewing my own beer and mead for almost 15 years now.
 It has been a really enjoyable hobby and one that allows me to show a bit of my creative side.
 Here are a few of the recipes that I have devised and brewed over the years - a nice variety of common styles and some really out there ideas and flavors.
 All recipes are for a 5 gallon batch size.

 [Hot Pants](recipes/hot-pants-jalapeno-pepper) - A pale ale made with jalapeno peppers and cilantro!
+Play with the spice level by adding or removing peppers.

 [Czech Pilsner](recipes/czech-pilsner) - A traditional Czech Pislner, brewed the traditional way, with multiple decoctions.